smacp/machine-translator/README.md

 $translated = $translator->translate('Hello %name%', 'en', 'es');
 ```

-It is also possible to detect the language of a given string
+It is also possible to detect the language of a given string:

 ```php
 $detected = $translator->detectLanguage('Hola');
 ```